SAP-samples/btp-bas-risk-management/documentation/develop/develop-application/README.md

    <img src="./images/create_UI_4.png" width="40%">

-5. Select main entity _risks_ in main entity, to show risks entity in UI.
+5. Select main entity _risks_ in as main entity in Data Objects, to show risks entity in UI.
 Choose **Finish**.

    <img src="./images/create_UI_5.png" width="40%">

 6. Repeat the steps 1–4 for _Mitigations_.

-7. Select main entity _mitigation_ in main entity, to show mitigations entity in the UI and choose _risks_ as navigation entity.
+7. Select main entity _mitigation_ in as main entity in Data Objects, to show mitigations entity in the UI and choose _risks_ as navigation entity.
 Choose **Finish**.

 #### Create User Roles